YuekuanLuo/ECE228-MLPhysicalApp/README.md

 # ECE228-MLPhysicalApp
-Code for ECE228 Machine Learning for Physical Application
+Code for ECE 228 Machine Learning for Physical Application